AndreaPelosi/sparse.jl/README.md

 ## Usage

+You can write your own benchmarks using the functions that sparse.jl provide or you can execute one of the examples in the `examples/` directory by pasting inside the Julia REPL the code you wish to execute (the only exception is the file `sparse/examples/GraphBLAS_Julia_cvdlab/bfs_demo.jl`, read it carefully before executing).

 ## Test

-To test the correctness of the algorithms implemented in sparse.jl, just type `julia` command inside a terminal and, once inside the Julia REPL, type the following instructions:
+To test the correctness of the algorithms implemented in sparse.jl, type the following instructions inside the Julia REPL:

 ```
 julia> using Pkg